6th County of London Brigade, Royal Field Artillery

 The 6th County of London Brigade, Royal Field Artillery was a new unit formed when Britain's Territorial Force was created in 1908.
 Its origin lay in Artillery Volunteer Corps formed in the Surrey suburbs of South London in the 1860s, which had later been incorporated into a larger London unit.
-Together with its wartime duplicate it served on the Western Front, at Salonika and in Palestine during World War I. Converted to the anti-tank role just before World War II it saw widely varied service during the war, while its duplicate regiment landed on D-Day.
+Together with its wartime duplicate it served on the Western Front, at Salonika and in Palestine during the First World War.
+Converted to the anti-tank role just before the Second World War it saw widely varied service during the war, while its duplicate regiment landed on D-Day.
 The regiment continued in the postwar Territorial Army until 1961.

 Volunteer Force

 The enthusiasm for the Volunteer movement following an invasion scare in 1859 saw the creation of many Rifle, Artillery and Engineer Volunteer Corps composed of part-time soldiers eager to supplement the Regular British Army in time of need.
 Two such units were formed in South London, the 1st Surrey Artillery Volunteer Corps (AVC) on 12 October 1860 at 12 Union Place, Lambeth Road, and the 2nd Surrey AVC on 10 November 1860 at Brixton.
 At that time, Lambeth, Brixton and the surrounding area was part of Surrey but was later incorporated into the County of London.
 The 1st Surrey AVC began as a 'sub-division', was expanded to a battery on 15 December 1860, and additional batteries were formed on 4 May and 19 November 1861.
 However, recruiting dipped after the first enthusiasm wore off, and the unit was struck off on 27 May 1864.
 The 2nd Surrey AVC took the title of 1st Surrey AVC in 1866 and recruited widely: by 1877 it had reached a strength of 10 batteries recruited from Brixton, Loughborough Junction, Camberwell, and even Shepherd's Bush in Middlesex.
 By then its headquarters (HQ) was at Loughborough Road, Brixton, moving to Camberwell in 1881.
 In March 1883 the unit amalgamated with the 1st London (City) AVC based in the City of London, to which the 1st Surrey AVC provided Nos 7–16 Batteries.